Amrwaheed72/auth-flow/README.md

-Frontend Task: Next.js Authentication Flow & UI Implementation This project is a solution to a frontend assessment task, demonstrating a complete user authentication flow and a pixel-perfect UI implementation using Next.js and Tailwind CSS.
+Frontend Task: Next.js Authentication Flow
+This project is a solution to a frontend assessment task, demonstrating a complete user authentication flow using Next.js and Tailwind CSS.

 Live Demo
 [https://auth-flow-three-beta.vercel.app/]